-WHAT Choose the best messengers for a campaign, issue, or project.
+WHAT Choosing the best messengers for a campaign, issue or project

-TIME REQUIRED 1 hour per audience
+TIME REQUIRED 1 hour (per audience)

 WHO IS INVOLVED We suggest brainstorming responses as a team.
-Alternatively, you can start this process alone, and then refine with a larger group.
+Alternatively, you can start this process alone and then refine with a larger group.

 Knowing who can connect and influence your audiences is an important part of effectively communicating your message.
-While your Executive Director may be the public face of your organization, they are not always the best messenger for every campaign or audience.
+While your Executive Director may be the public face of your organization, he or she is not always the best messenger for every campaign or audience.
 Consider what kind of person can reach your stakeholders and motivate them to act.
 Who do your audiences listen to?
 Who do they respect?
 Who do they find credible?